Split Second is the main supplier of Ski Timing & Scoring Software in the US and Canada, with markets

 - Wired or wireless.

-Note: These photos were taken with running 10ths.
+Note: These photos were taken with a mock-up with running 10ths, actual displays show running seconds.
 Elapsed times are displayed to 1/100th along with rank.

 - Directly controlled by the timing computer, so no delay.